 Wildfire has been an integral part of California ecosystems for centuries.
 Now, however, nearly a third of homes in California are in wildland urban interface areas where houses intermingling with wildlands and fire is a natural phenomenon.
 Just as Californians must live with earthquake risk, they must live with wildfires.

 Shaped by ignitions, climate and fuels, wildfires are likely to become more frequent and severe with climate change.
-The 2017 experience of the largest and most damaging wildfires in California history, and ongoing destructive fires in 2018, provide a window of opportunity for learning to better coexist with wildfire.
+Experiences over the past several years and now provide a window of opportunity for learning to better coexist with wildfire.

 But both governments and people tend to adopt only short-term responses that don’t necessarily reduce risk effectively.
-For example this summer, Interior Secretary Ryan Zinke, after visiting fires in California, said the solution to wildfire prevention is more active management to remove fuel from forests.
-In his tweets, President Trump criticized California’s handling of the wildfires, blaming its environmental policies and saying that tree clearing is needed to contain fires.
+In his tweets, President Trump has criticized California’s handling of the wildfires, blaming its environmental policies and saying that tree clearing is needed to contain fires.

 However, focusing on traditional approaches like fighting fires and fuels management alone can’t solve the wildfire problem.
 Instead, California must become better prepared for inevitable fires and change how it develops future communities.

 For many decades, reducing ignitions was the focus of much public and government attention.
 Smokey Bear chided, “Only you can prevent forest fires.”
 Indeed, ignitions play a role in determining when and where fires occur.
 However, whether ignitions translate into fires that spread to larger areas with substantial risks to human infrastructure depends strongly on weather and fuel conditions at the time.